michaeldawson/website/src/markdown-pages/alignment.md

 What belongs in _your_ list of _Guidelines_ will be different to someone else's.
 Not all of my _Tactics_ will necessarily work for _you_.
 And your best _Boosters_ will be the ones that are uniquely capable of energising and strengthening _you_.

 Maybe after reading this article you'll now have three short lists that you can review each morning.
-Or maybe, you will have subscribed to be one of the first to use the [Impulse App](https://impulse.training), to have some more tools for these things in the palm of your hand.
+Or maybe, you will have subscribed to be one of the first to use the [Impulse App](https://impulse.training).

 In any case, it's my hope that by taking a while to define your own sets of Alignment rails: your “guidelines”, "tactics", and “boosters”, you might find yourself suddenly tracking a whole lot faster in the direction that you want to go... and enjoying the smoother, safer, supercharged ride.